Skip to content

 The importance of digital transformation

 But these changes have been a long time coming.
-As Dion Hinchcliffe, VP and principal analyst at Constellation Research, wrote in 2019: “The top IT executives in today’s rapidly evolving organizations must match the pace of change, fall behind, or lead the pack.
+As Dion Hinchcliffe, VP and principal analyst at Constellation Research, wrote: “The top IT executives in today’s rapidly evolving organizations must match the pace of change, fall behind, or lead the pack.
 That’s the existential issue at stake in today’s digitally-infused times, where bold action must be actively supported by out-of-the-box experimentation and pathfinding.
 This must be done while managing the inexorable daily drumbeat of operational issues, service delivery, and the distracting vagaries of the unpredictable, such as a major cyberattack or information breach.”

 Hinchcliffe goes on to say that a seamless customer experience is “the most important discriminating factor for how a business will perform.”